 12 LI Schools Winners In 2021 High School Music Education Awards

-The awards were presented by the Long Island Music Hall of Fame.
+The awards were presented by the Long Island Music and Entertainment Hall of Fame.

-The Long Island Music Hall of Fame announced the 12 high schools that won its fifth annual High School Music Department Recognition Program.
-(Courtesy of Long Island Music Hall of Fame)
+The Long Island Music and Entertainment Hall of Fame announced the 12 high schools that won its fifth annual High School Music Department Recognition Program.
+(Courtesy of Long Island Music and Entertainment Hall of Fame)

 Centereach HS, Farmingdale HS, Great Neck North HS, Great Neck South HS, Half Hollow Hills HS East, Harborfields HS, Hicksville HS, Kellenberg Memorial HS, Long Beach HS, Lynbrook HS, Southampton HS and Wheatley HS are the winners this year on the island.

 Due to the coronavirus pandemic, the 2020 awards had to be canceled.
 In 2021, the awards shifted to a virtual application process.
 For the first time, video entries were accepted.
 “Amazing music” crafted by students under “unbelievably difficult conditions” brought on by the pandemic was showcased, according to LIMHoF.

 “During the pandemic, school music programs, in particular, were dealing with incredible restrictions due to social distancing and remote learning, which created major difficulty for students learning to play music,” LIMHoF Education Chairman Tom Needham said via news release.
 “Music is a collaborative process and students need to be able to play music together.
 A lot of schools made it work, and we wanted to showcase their accomplishments under the circumstances.
 These schools found a way to do something great.
 The students overcame tremendous odds.
 This showcases, and is a tribute, to the students who adapted to a difficult situation.”